olihu767/Bitz_and_Bytes/README.md

 ### Frontend part

 Vadim Savenkov:

-Worked with Cascading Style Sheet code to provide style consistency for forms through out.
+Worked with Cascading Style Sheet code to provide style consistency for all forms through out.

-Created additional Cascading Style Sheets for booking and contacting pages to avoid overwhelming with main.css
+Created additional css files for booking and contacting pages to avoid overwhelming with main.css

 Re-adjusted navigation panel, add highlighting effects to tabs, enhance each tab with additional icons.